emileseb/Automatic-room-managment/README.md

 ### Presence

-When recieving a GET reguest on /presence Return a JSON boolean of the presence
+When receiving a GET request on /presence Return a JSON boolean of the presence

 ### Thermometer

-When recieving a GET request on /thermometer/{room} give the temperature in the asked room Two existing room : indoor ;
+When receiving a GET request on /thermometer/{room} give the temperature in the asked room Two existing room : indoor ;
 outdoor Return in a JSON a random value between 0 and 30°C